defaultroute0/VCF-Operations-For-Networks/pythonexamples/README.md

 Click on image to enlarge

 # Using AON to check for precence of NSX DFW Rule based on IP addresses

-  python CheckForRuleCLI.py "firewall rules where source ip = 1.2.3.4 and Source != any and Destination != any"

 ## Firewall Rules Query Script